 The Colosseum, Roman Forum and Caesar’s Palace

-Walks of Italy offer a number of Colosseum tours, many of which also include the Roman Forum, another highlight of ancient Rome.
+Take Walks offer a number of Colosseum tours, many of which also include the Roman Forum, another highlight of ancient Rome.
 Both of these are best experienced as part of the tour to get the most out of your visit and learn about the history, construction and usage of these sites.
 This is particularly true of the Roman Forum, a sprawling complex of ruins which is tricky to interpret without the expert assistance of a guide.

 Our tour started in the Colosseum, where our “skip the line” pass got us in quickly – more time seeing the sights and less time queuing is always a win in my book.
 From inside the Colosseum, our guide gave us a fascinating insight into the history of the Colosseum and it’s construction, with lots of detail on the downfall of Emperor Nero, on whose palace grounds the Colosseum stands.